bgoonz/gists-revamp/by-extension/markdown/free-4-dev.md.md

 - [m3o.com](https://m3o.com) - A cloud platform for API services development.
 M3O is a fully managed Micro as a Service offering focusing on Go microservices development in the Cloud.
 Free tier provides enough to run 5 services and collaborate with others.
 - [Okteto Cloud](https://okteto.com) - Managed Kubernetes service designed for remote development.
 Free developer accounts come with 8GB of RAM, 4 CPUs and 5GB Disk space.
 The apps sleep after 24 hours of inactivity.
 - [opeNode](https://openode.io) — Free Node.js hosting for Open Source projects.
 100 GB Bandwidth/month with 100 MB memory & 1000 MB storage.
 Deploy using CLI or existing Git repository.
-- [outsystems.com](https://www.outsystems.com/) — Enterprise web development PaaS for on-premise or cloud, free “personal environment” offering allows for unlimited code and up to 1 GB database
+- [outsystems.com](https://www.outsystems.com/) — Enterprise web development PaaS for on-premise or cloud, free "personal environment" offering allows for unlimited code and up to 1 GB database
 - [pipedream.com](https://pipedream.com) - An integration platform built for developers.
 Develop any workflow, based on any trigger.
 Workflows are code, which you can run [for free](https://docs.pipedream.com/pricing/).
 No server or cloud resources to manage.
 - [pythonanywhere.com](https://www.pythonanywhere.com/) — Cloud Python app hosting.
 Beginner account is free, 1 Python web application at your-username.pythonanywhere.com domain, 512 MB private file storage, one MySQL database
 - [scn.sap.com](https://scn.sap.com/docs/DOC-56411) — The in-memory Platform-as-a-Service offering from SAP.
 Free developer accounts come with 1 GB structured, 1 GB unstructured, 1 GB of Git data and allow you to run HTML5, Java and HANA XS apps
 - [staroid.com](https://staroid.com) - Managed Kubernetes namespace service designed to fund open source developers.
 Free 8 CPUs and 16GB of RAM namespace to test branches and pull requests of public repository.
 Free test namespace shutdown every 30 minutes.
 Maximum 2 concurrent test namespaces.
 - [SUSE Developer Program](https://developer.suse.com) — Experience cloud native productivity for free.
 Get hands-on with the SUSE Cloud Application Platform with your own Developer Sandbox.
 1 Free Application.
 Free subdomain provided along with API for CLI.
 Storage & Memory Quota of 1 GB.
-- [workers.dev](https://workers.dev) - Deploy serverless code for free on Cloudflare’s global network.
+- [workers.dev](https://workers.dev) - Deploy serverless code for free on Cloudflare's global network.
 100,000 free requests per day with a workers.dev subdomain.
 - [Platform9](https://platform9.com/) - Managed Kubernetes service designed for developers.
 Free developer accounts come with up to 3 clusters & 20 nodes cluster.
 - [fly.io](https://fly.io/) - Fly is a platform for applications that need to run globally.
 It runs your code close to users and scales compute in cities where your app is busiest.
-Write your code, package it into a Docker image, deploy it to Fly’s platform and let that do all the work to keep your app snappy.
+Write your code, package it into a Docker image, deploy it to Fly's platform and let that do all the work to keep your app snappy.
 Free for side projects, $10/mo of service credit that automatically applies to any paid service.
 And if you ran really small virtual machines, credits will go a long way.
 - [appfleet.com](https://appfleet.com/) - appfleet is an edge platform that allows its users to deploy containers globally to multiple regions at the same time.
 It offers a simple to use UI while automating all the complexity like smart routing, clustering, failover, monitoring and so on.
 It’s free for open source projects and all users automatically get $10 to host whatever they want.
 - [Divio](https://www.divio.com/) - A platform to manage cloud application deploying only using Docker.
 Available free subscription for development projects.
 - [Koyeb](https://www.koyeb.com) - Koyeb is a developer-friendly serverless platform to deploy apps globally.
 Seamlessly run Docker containers, web apps, and APIs with git-based deployment, native autoscaling, a global edge network, and built-in service mesh and discovery.
 Koyeb provides two nano services to run your apps with its forever-free tier and also sponsors open-source projects with free resources.